16 Apr 5 Major Trends in Women’s Football on Social Media for 2019

 Though women’s football is still growing in popularity here in the states, the sport is already huge elsewhere in the world.
 And that means more and more teams are using social media influencers to increase visibility, garner support, and share information about upcoming games and events.

-Stars like Emma Watson, David Beckham, and even Prince William expressed support for the UK Lionesses team.
+For instance, stars like Emma Watson, David Beckham, and even Prince William expressed support for the UK Lionesses team and spread the word on the sport.
 Each of these stars have millions of followers on Instagram, Facebook, and Twitter.
 This lets their message reach a massive audience across the globe.

 You’ve probably heard about the controversy between Megan Rapinoe and Trump.
 The football star expressed her views and opinions clearly on Twitter and in interviews with the worldwide women’s football media coverage outlets.
 But there’s one thing that stands out: she and other team members have their own personal accounts on Twitter and are incredibly active on the platform.